CAS-ual-TY/Visibilis/README.md

 **ENG**: visible, capable of being seen

 ## About
-Visibilis is a modification for Minecraft which contains basic functionality for in-game visual coding.
+Visibilis is a **modification for Minecraft** which contains basic functionality for **in-game visual coding**.
 It comes with a base structure of nodes, data types and an UI and allows for easy expansion.
 The mod itself does not contain any gameplay elements or additions.
-It is only effectively usable by extending it with gameplay elements and allowing the player to use visual coding interface.
+It is only effectively usable by extending it with gameplay elements and allowing the player to use the visual coding interface.

-### Why
+### Why...
 Personally, I have tried several attempts of a modification which allows the player to create and customize spells while in-game.
 Even thought these have all worked (with the latest instance - [Mundus Magicus](https://www.curseforge.com/minecraft/mc-mods/mundus-magicus) - working very great in my opinion) I have never been happy with the design choices behind any of these.
 The spells in these mods had to be created out of components put together in a specific structure.
 These structures of the various mods always allowed full customization and endless possibilities in their own ways, but also minor flaws in a way that would force you to sometimes put components in twice if you wanted to achieve a certain functionality.
 So I realized that the problem I had was not the way I setup these spell structures, but rather a structure itself.

-### Visual Coding
+### ...
+Visual Coding?
 So following up on the point above, I had several ideas of how to make a "no-structure" based spell mod.
 But all of these involved nodes and connections in one way or another.
 So I thought that I could also just make an entire visual coding functionality, as that would not be much more.
 Additionally, while drafting some ideas, I took part in a "Nerd Memes" thread and someone said "make your own programming language for fun" as a meme which is kinda what I am doing (?).